 Did you know?

-If you join a full time undergraduate degree at Edge Hill University, we will guarantee you the offer of a room in our halls of residence for the first year of your course.Discover our accommodation
+If you join a full time undergraduate degree at Edge Hill University, we will guarantee you the

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, may be eligible for the UK tuition fee rate.

 Subject to eligibility, UK students joining this course can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
 UK students enrolling on the course may also be eligible to apply for additional funding to help with living costs.
-Please view the relevant Money Matters guide for comprehensive information about the financial support available to eligible UK students.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme may be eligible to apply for financial support.
-Irish nationals should ordinarily apply to Student Universal Support Ireland (SUSI).
-If you are an EU student who does not have settled or pre-settled status, or are an international student from a non-EU country, please see our international student finance pages.
+Irish nationals can ordinarily apply to Student Universal Support Ireland (SUSI).

 Your future career

-This BSc Geography degree gives you a range of skills useful to both private and public sector organisations.
+This Geography BSc degree gives you a range of skills useful to both private and public sector organisations.
 You can find our graduates working at:

-- the Environment Agency
+the Environment Agency